-- After selecting the habitat types, target substratum types in order of sampling preference (see Definitions, 2.4).
-If the preferred substratum is present in high enough density, the preferred substratum takes precedence over a less preferred, more dominant substratum type (e.g., if silt is the dominant substratum type but cobbles are present in high enough density to sample consistently, cobble sampling takes priority). - a.
-Cobble (epilithon) \rightarrow follow sampling procedure SOP C.1 - b.
-Woody snag (epixylon) \rightarrow follow sampling procedure SOP C.1 - c.
-Boulder/bedrock (epilithon large substrate) \rightarrow SOP C.2 - d.
-Large woody debris (epixylon large substrate) \rightarrow SOP C.2 - e.
-Plant surface (epiphyton) \rightarrow follow sampling procedure SOP C.3 - f.
-Sand (epipsammon) \rightarrow follow sampling procedure SOP C.4 - g.
-Silt (epipelon) \rightarrow follow sampling procedure SOP C.4 - 2.
+- a.
+Cobble (epilithon) → follow sampling procedure SOP C.1 - b.
+Woody snag (epixylon) → follow sampling procedure SOP C.1 - c.
+Boulder/bedrock (epilithon large substrate) → SOP C.2 - d.
+Large woody debris (epixylon large substrate) → SOP C.2 - e.
+Plant surface (epiphyton) → follow sampling procedure SOP C.3 - f.
+Sand (epipsammon) → follow sampling procedure SOP C.4 - g.
+Silt (epipelon) → follow sampling procedure SOP C.4 - 2.
 Choose sampling locations with shallow, flowing water that appear to be historically wetted (i.e., usually underwater).
 Avoid areas that have been recently dried.
 Signs of recent drying include: extremely shallow areas, rocks that have nothing growing on them, and rocks that are not slippery to the touch. - 3.
 Choose sampling locations that are representative of the periphyton cover of the reach (i.e., not extremely dense or extremely sparse cover relative to nearby substrata). - 4.
 Do not collect samples within a 5 m radius of the aquatic instrumentation. - 5.
 Do not sample substrata where you or other field people/animals have walked or locations that appear recently disturbed (e.g., overturned rocks, footprints, dislodged plants, other evidence of wildlife, cattle, humans, etc.). - 6.
 Avoid substrata that are close to the stream/river bank or lake shore and may be exposed to frequent drying. - 7.
-Choose sampling locations that are exposed to ambient light (e.g., not under a log or cut bank) and representative of the light regime within the reach (i.e. do not sample in the one sunny patch of a heavily canopied stream).

-- 8. Unless sampling epiphytes, avoid substrata that are heavily colonized with aquatic plants, bryophytes, invertebrates, or have leaf litter clinging to the surface.
+Choose sampling locations that are exposed to ambient light (e.g., not under a log or cut bank) and representative of the light regime within the reach (i.e. do not sample in the one sunny patch of a heavily canopied stream). - 8.
+Unless sampling epiphytes, avoid substrata that are heavily colonized with aquatic plants, bryophytes, invertebrates, or have leaf litter clinging to the surface.
 You may brush some invertebrates off the surface, but the presence of aquatic plants and bryophytes may skew the chlorophyll results. - 9.
 Avoid substrata that have noticeably tumbled or been recently disturbed. - 10.
 Do not collect all samples from the same location. - a.
 In wadeable streams, collect each composite sample from a different habitat unit (i.e., 5 riffle samples should be collected from 5 separate riffles). - b.
-In lakes and rivers, collect composite samples from different riparian sections or transects. - 11.
-Start sampling at the bottom of the reach, working upstream so as not to stir up sediments in the water column which can decrease visibility.
+In lakes and rivers, collect composite samples from different riparian sections or transects.

+11. Start sampling at the bottom of the reach, working upstream so as not to stir up sediments in the water column which can decrease visibility.